imriadh/Inventory-Management-System/README.md

 # Inventory Management System

-A simple and user-friendly **Inventory Management System** built using Java Swing for the GUI and Oracle 11g Express Edition as the database.
+A simple and user-friendly **Inventory Management System** built using Java Swing for the GUI and Oracle 21c as the database.
 This application allows users to manage products, suppliers, and orders efficiently.

 ---